Inaladelan Island Resort: An Exclusive Island Experience

 Looking for hotels in Puerto Princesa City?
-Visit Agoda for list of accommodation options.
+Visit Agoda for a list of accommodation options.

 Travel time takes about 3 hours going to Port Barton.
 Roads going to San Vicente are a bit curvy and steeped, but there are stopovers in case you wanted to go for a quick CR break.

 When we arrived at Port Barton, Sir Isaac were all smiles and warmly greeted us before we ride his King Boat going to the island.
 He was so nice of carrying some of the girls going to the boat, as the waves are too high, and some don’t want to get too wet.